Eagles-Redskins Preview Capsule

 EAGLES DEFENSE —OVERALL (23), RUSH (30), PASS (7).

 STREAKS, STATS AND NOTES — Eagles have won four consecutive matchups, longest winning streak in series since 2001-04. … Redskins QB Case Keenum making first start for Redskins since offseason trade from Broncos. … In previous game at Philadelphia, Keenum threw for TD and two picks with Minnesota in NFC title game loss to Eagles in January 2018. … With Colt McCoy injured, rookie Dwayne Haskins will back up Keenum. … RB Derrius Guice expected to make NFL debut after missing 2018 season with torn left ACL. … LT Trent Williams remains on reserve/did not report list amid dispute with team. … Donald Penn to start at LT in Williams’ absence. … TE Jordan Reed unlikely to play because of concussion. … S Landon Collins to make Washington debut after playing first four seasons with Giants. … RB Adrian Peterson eighth on career list with 13,318 yards rushing.
-He’s tied with Hall of Famer for fifth with 10 TDs rushing. … Eagles QB Carson Wentz plays first game since Week 14. … WR DeSean Jackson plays his first game for Philly since former coach Chip Kelly released him following his best season in 2013. … RB Jordan Howard makes Eagles debut after rushing for 3,370 yards and 24 TDs in three seasons with Bears. … Zach Ertz set NFL record last year for most catches by TE with 116. … DT Fletcher Cox had career-high 10½ sacks last season.
+He’s tied with Hall of Famer Jim Brown for fifth with 106 TDs rushing. … Eagles QB Carson Wentz plays first game since Week 14. … WR DeSean Jackson plays his first game for Philly since former coach Chip Kelly released him following his best season in 2013. … RB Jordan Howard makes Eagles debut after rushing for 3,370 yards and 24 TDs in three seasons with Bears. … Zach Ertz set NFL record last year for most catches by TE with 116. … DT Fletcher Cox had career-high 10½ sacks last season.
 Fantasy tip: Jackson could have a big day facing his former team in his return to the team that drafted him.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL